Skip to main content

 • You are already collecting Social Security disability benefits (retirement benefits serve the same purpose as disability)

-What can I do about a Social Security denial?
+What Can I Do About a Social Security Denial?

 After receiving a notice of denial from the Social Security administration, you can request an appeal within 60 days.
 You fill out a request for reconsideration, explain why you believe your application should be reviewed again, and supplement with any additional paperwork that emphasizes your points.
 A Milwaukee, WI social security disability lawyer can help a lot during this process.
 If this does not work, an applicant can request a hearing in front of a judge.
 If results are still not found, then the applicant will have to essentially sue the Social Security administration in federal court.
 If you are considering taking action to get your application approved after a denial, you may want extra support from a social security disability lawyer serving Milwaukee, WI.
 Call Hickey & Turim today!